arnesongit/plugin.audio.tidal2/README.md

 ## Update from Kodi 18 to Kodi 19

 If you use my TIDAL2 repository, please uninstall this repository before upgrading to Kodi 19.

-After the Kodi 19 update can install the new TIDAL addon from zip file as described above or you can install my [new TIDAL2 Repository for Kodi 19](https://github.com/arnesongit/repository.tidal2/blob/main/repository.tidal2/repository.tidal2-0.2.0.zip?raw=true) and upgrade the TIDAL2 addon from this repository.
+After the Kodi 19 update you can install the new TIDAL addon from zip file as described above or you can install my [new TIDAL2 Repository for Kodi 19](https://github.com/arnesongit/repository.tidal2/blob/main/repository.tidal2/repository.tidal2-0.2.0.zip?raw=true) and upgrade the TIDAL2 addon from this repository.